 Workforce Solutions For Tarrant County | 817-536-8559 | www.workforcesolutions.net

 In addition to these listed opportunities, students should attend to the Daily Bulletin, pay attention to the weekly NCHS broadcast and check the Christian Ministry bulletin board in the Main Hallway for specific events available in the larger Tarrant County community.
-Students should consult their x2VOL.com page to see what opportunities are advertised there as well.
-To enlarge the possibilities on x2VOL.com, a student should click more items in their interest personal page.
 The Director of Christian Ministry will notify students through these venues of other available opportunities in the community.